ElmerCSC/elmerfem/CONTRIBUTING.md

 ### Documentation Styleguide

 ElmerFEM model and solver documentation is written in LaTeX and maintained by CSC outside this repository.
+Part of the documentation is publicly available in https://github.com/ElmerCSC/elmerfem-manuals.
 There are certain sub-projects (like Elmer/Ice) that provide their own documentation within this repository and use markdown language.

 ## Additional Notes